ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 ========

 This tutorial is a hands on walkthrough from your first Docker usage to commands and processes you can use for development of ROS 2 applications using Docker.
-This is not an exhausive introduction by any stretch, but should help you go from nothing to a functional process you can use on a daily basis for development and testing.
+This is not an exhaustive introduction by any stretch, but should help you go from nothing to a functional process you can use on a daily basis for development and testing.
 If you know some basics about Docker already, you can skip to later sections about development and deployment.
 You'll also find a set of Docker images in the Appendix to this tutorial which are useful for developing with Nav2 or a containerized deployment of it.
 The same process template can be used for other company applications and projects as well.